garrardkitchen/blog/content/posts/the-grass-is-rarely-greener.md

 8 - If technical issues are plaguing you, then likely they'll manifest themselves also on a different cloud provider.
 So, if you've invested heavily with a particular tech, or approach, and this is too costly, too risky to the business due to instability, first understand why first before jumping ship.
 You never know, you might be using it inefficiently or incorrectly.
 Take AKS for instance.
 It's hugely involved.
 If you get any part of that wrong, it's a risk to your business.

-There will be more I'm sure, but for the sake of getting closure on this topic, I will leave it at this.
+There will be more I'm sure, but for the sake of getting closure on this topic and to put these emotions back into _that_ box, I will leave it there.

 # Recommendations